Data is the currency of the future.

 In this article, we will explore the following:

-Data Labeling refers to the process of adding tags or labels to natural data in the form of images, videos, text, and audio.
+Data Labeling refers to the process of adding tags or labels to raw data such as images, videos, text, and audio.

 These tags form a representation of what class of objects the data belongs to and helps a machine learning model learn to identify that particular class of objects when encountered in data without a tag.